-Is the question about responsibility? &#8220;I charge thee in the sight of God,&#8221; says Paul to Timothy, &#8230;&#8221; that thou keep this commandment, without spot, unrebukable, until the appearing of our Lord Jesus Christ.&#8221;
+Is the question about responsibility?
+"I charge thee in the sight of God," says Paul to Timothy, ... "that thou keep this commandment, without spot, unrebukable, until the appearing of our Lord Jesus Christ."

-And, as motive, measure, and mark of spiritual progress, we know that, when Christ shall appear, we shall be like Him; for we shall see Him *as He is.* And whosoever hath *this* hope in Him purifieth himself even *as He is pure.*
+And, as motive, measure, and mark of spiritual progress, we know that, when Christ shall appear, we shall be like Him; for we shall see Him *as He is*.
+And whosoever hath this hope in Him purifieth himself even *as He is pure*.

-&#8220;Yourselves,&#8221; says the Lord, &#8220;like unto men who wait for their Lord,&#8221; etc. That is the character the Lord would have His disciples to put on.
+"Yourselves," says the Lord, "like unto men who wait for their Lord," etc. That is the character the Lord would have His disciples to put on.
 What is it, on the contrary, that marks the iniquity of those who hold the place of servants, iniquity which brings in the cutting off?
-If it is the language of the wicked servant to say, &#8220;My master delayeth his coming,&#8221; has the Church of God nothing of what is similar to this to confess in her history?
+If it is the language of the wicked servant to say, "My master delayeth his coming," has the Church of God nothing of what is similar to this to confess in her history?

-What is the character that the profession of Christianity took in the beginning&#8212;a character which this profession has
+What is the character that the profession of Christianity took in the beginning -- a character which this profession has